-Problem: A gray brown stain that is not removed when using cleaner cream.
+Problem: A gray brown stain cannot be removed when using cleaner cream.

 Cause: Condensation, when cooking, often collects and drips from cookware.

-The minerals found in water supply and foods may cause a gray or brown film to develop on cooktop.
-This film is so thin it cannot be felt and appears to be under cooktop.
+The minerals found in water may cause a gray or brown film to develop on cooktop.
+This film is very thin and appears to be under cooktop.

-To Prevent: Daily and proper use of cleaner cream.
+Prevention: Daily and proper use of cleaner cream.